 No-one knows Cuba as well as renowned travel journalist, National Geographic photographer, and Cuba expert Christopher P. Baker.
 Chris–the Lowell Thomas Award 2008 ‘Travel Journalist of the Year’–has authored and illustrated seven travel books on Cuba, and has written about and photographed Cuba on behalf of scores of newspapers and magazines, from the BBC and CNN to National Geographic, New York Magazine, and Playboy, during three decades of travel to Cuba.

-Join Christopher on this memorable one-of-a-kind photo tour, inspired by research for his magazine assignments and guidebooks.
+Join Christopher and Claudia on this memorable one-of-a-kind photo tour, inspired by research for his magazine assignments and guidebooks.
 Of course, we’ll get to see many of the finest iconic sights that Cuba has to offer.
 But Chris shuns the usual tourist locations to explore off-the-beaten-path Cuba and interact with Cubans from all walks of life, while taking advantage of the best light, and with a flexibility that allows us to make the most of opportunities as they arise.

 January 4-13, 2021 (10 days/9 nights)

 LIMITED TO 7 PARTICIPANTS